 Health Canada is the agency that regulates medical devices in Canada.
-They require manufacturers of Class II, III and IV medical devices to meet the quality system requirements of Health Canada CMDCAS accredited Registrar will not be allowed to market their devices in Canada.
+They require manufacturers of Class II, III and IV medical devices to meet the quality system requirements of ISO 13485:2003.
+Companies selling these devices that are not ISO 13485:2003 certified by a Health Canada CMDCAS accredited Registrar will not be allowed to market their devices in Canada.

 Health Canada certification for devices

 For obtaining Health Canada certification, a medical device manufacturer must go through several steps to sell their devices in Canada: